Harlinn/Harlinn.Windows/Readme/Build.md

 - The directory containing swig.exe
 - The directory containing the MKL redistributable dlls

+## Visual Studio sometimes hangs while building
+Visual Studio sometimes hangs while building the entire solution.
+The work-around is to split the build, and this can be done by first building 3rdParty\Harlinn.skia and then 3rdParty\Harlinn.gdal separately, before building the rest of the solution.

+It looks like this is caused by a race inside Visual Studio.
+When it hangs, Visual Studio uses 100% of one core, and the devenv.exe process must be killed and restarted before continuing the build.

 ## Command line for building the boost libraries
 After downloading the boost libraries, you need to build boost using the following commands: